jabez007/docker-kitchen/meshtastic-bbs/README.md

 This project sets up a Meshtastic-based bulletin board system (BBS) on a Raspberry Pi with a LoRa hat.
-It includes example configurations for `meshtasticd` and the BBS, the Dockerfile for the container that will be running the TC2-BBS-mesh, and a service file managing the dockerized BBS with `systemd`.
+It includes example configurations for `meshtasticd` and the BBS, the Dockerfile for the container that will be running the TC2-BBS-mesh, and service files for managing the dockerized BBS with `systemd`.

 ## Features

 - Automates the installation of meshtasticd with an included `install.sh` script.
 - Provides configurations for `meshtasticd`, the LoRa radio, and the BBS.
-- Deploys the BBS in a Docker container.
+- Deploys the BBS in a Docker container with robust health monitoring.
-- Includes a `systemd` service for automatic management.
+- Includes a `systemd` service for automatic management with health-based restarts.
+- Advanced healthcheck system that monitors both Meshtastic connectivity and process health.
+- Automatic container recovery and restart capabilities.

 ## Prerequisites